-5.3.6 Record Retention
+5.3.6.
+Record Retention

-The marketer/blender shall maintain copies of the order, Bill of Lading, quality statement and invoice for at least 6 months in paper or electronic format.
+The BEOP shall maintain copies of the order, Bill of Lading, quality statement and invoice for a minimum period consisting of the balance of the current year plus one calendar year in paper or electronic format.
+An example of the retention period appears in 5.1.1.1.

-6 Requirements for Distributor of Bulk Engine Oil
+6. Requirements for Distributor of Bulk Engine Oil